faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 ### Members taught to condition themselves into belief

 Members have been encouraged to record their testimony, share it with friends, and listen to it regularly.
-Niel L. Andersen [taught](https://www.lds.org/general-conference/2014/10/joseph-smith?lang=eng):
+Neil L. Andersen [taught](https://www.lds.org/general-conference/2014/10/joseph-smith?lang=eng):

 > Consider recording the testimony of Joseph Smith in your own voice, listening to it regularly, and sharing it with friends.
 Listening to the Prophet’s testimony in your own voice will help bring the witness you seek.

 Members are instructed that testifying that they know the Church is true is one way to discover their testimony.
 Boyd K. Packer [taught](https://www.lds.org/ensign/1983/01/the-candle-of-the-lord?lang=eng):

 > It is not unusual to have a missionary say, “How can I bear testimony until I get one?
 How can I testify that God lives, that Jesus is the Christ, and that the gospel is true?
 If I do not have such a testimony, would that not be dishonest?”
 Oh, if I could teach you this one principle.
 A testimony is to be found in the bearing of it![^insufficientjustification]

-And Dallin H. Oaks [taught](April 2008 Conference](https://www.lds.org/general-conference/2008/04/testimony?lang=eng):
+And Dallin H. Oaks taught ([April 2008 Conference](https://www.lds.org/general-conference/2008/04/testimony?lang=eng)):

 > Another way to seek a testimony seems astonishing when compared with the methods of obtaining other knowledge.
 We gain or strengthen a testimony by bearing it.
 Someone even suggested that some testimonies are better gained on the feet bearing them than on the knees praying for them.

 ### Encouraged to sacrifice anything to the cause

-1. Members are often taught to "never turn down a calling" ([example 1](https://www.lds.org/search?lang=eng&query=%22turn+down+a+calling%22), [example 2](https://www.lds.org/liahona/1979/09/follow-the-brethren?lang=eng))
+Members are often taught to "never turn down a calling" ([example 1](https://www.lds.org/search?lang=eng&query=%22turn+down+a+calling%22), [example 2](https://www.lds.org/liahona/1979/09/follow-the-brethren?lang=eng))

 They may be discouraged from participating in any activity that would disrupt Church duties.
 One individual [recounted](https://www.reddit.com/r/exmormon/comments/78nkbr/but_while_youre_on_your_dream_adventure_how_will/):